tytydraco/yessleep/out/Woodman.md

 I've never really used reddit, even though I made an account four or five years ago.
 I uncovered some old photos of mine recently and reckoned I'd share a story of mine on here.

 I live in a small town called Woodton.
 A small place of just under two thousand people.
-It's not a very attractive place.
+It's not a very attractive area.
 The only appealing feature that it has, in my opinion, is the 'Gorge', running through the Mountain range just west of the town with a river flowing through the bottom of it.
 A road was built on one side of the Gorge that spanned its length.
 It closed in 2017 after a series of large landslides that caused the District Council to render the road irreparably damaged.

 Above the Gorge Road, on top of the ranges, there is a fairly short hike.
 About eleven kilometers, and only a one or two hour walk.
 It's a nice area, with a couple good lookout spots above the road, but it's not really anything special.